benchilton/picoMIPS-assembler/README.md

 ## Assembly constructions provided

 *;* used for single-line comments<br>
-/* */ used for multi-line comments
+/* */ used for multi-line comments<br>
+The assembler doesn't support any data segments or other keywords.

 ## Acknowledgements